trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

    </td>
   </tr>
   <tr>
-   <td>Site that does not automatically select username field after loading page (i.e.Kracken).
+   <td>Site that does not automatically select username field after loading page (e.g., Kracken).
 {% include image.html file="image42.png" max-width="201" %}
    </td>
    <td><em>With URL - You will notice that "Tab before UserName" is checked.
 This will select the username field as it is not automatically selected when the page loads.</em>